TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-merupg-connectivity-invalid-authorization.md

 ## Recommended steps

-* Check the SSL settings on the client and server.
+* Check the SSL settings on the client and server to confirm they correspond.